-- the Substance is difficult to test (low water solubility and high adsorptive properties) and there are critical methodological deficiencies resulting in the rejection of the study results.
-More specifically, you have not provided adequate information on the saturation concentration of the test material in the test medium used to conduct testing also taking into account the UVCB nature of the Substance.
-In addition, you have not provided any information to support that the test procedure was adequate to maximize exposure to the test material. - independent of the above issue, the reporting of the study is not sufficient to conduct an independent assessment of its reliability.
-More specifically, no information is provided on the performance parameters of the analytical method.
+- the test materials used in studies i. and ii. are difficult to test (low water solubility and high adsorptive properties) and there are critical methodological deficiencies resulting in the rejection of the results of these studies.
+More specifically, you have not provided adequate information on the saturation concentration of the test materials in the test medium used to conduct testing (also taking into account the UVCB nature of the source substance Amides, C16-C18 (even numbered)).
+In addition, you have not provided any information to support that the test procedure was adequate to maximize exposure to the test materials used in these studies.
+Finally, the analytical determination of exposure concentrations was not adequate as the frequency of analytical determinations was too low; - independent of the above issue, the reporting of the study is not sufficient to conduct an independent assessment of its reliability.
+More specifically, you have not provided adequate information on the test procedure for study ii.
+Also, no information is provided on the performance parameters of the analytical method and the reporting of measured test material concentrations is unclear for studies i. and ii.
+Finally, as you have not provided the results of algal biomass determined in each flask at least daily during the test period, it is not possible to make an independent assessment of whether or not the studies i. and ii. met the validity criteria specified in the OECD TG 201.